 The General Engineering concentration is multidisciplinary.
 This is particularly attractive to practicing engineers and professionals in related fields who seek a wider base of knowledge.
 The M.Eng. in General Engineering requires students to complete 30 credits of graduate level study.
 Students in this degree concentration will be required to study a set of core disciplines, as well as a range of elective courses.

-General Engineering Requirements: Core courses are ENGR 5311, 5312, 5314, and 5315 Capstone Project for three credits.
+General Engineering Requirements: Core courses are ENGR 5311, 5312, 5314 or CSE 5500 (choose one math), and 5315 Capstone Project for three credits.
 To facilitate further flexibility in coursework structure, students are required to complete 18 additional engineering credits with guidance provided from their advisor.

 Global Entrepreneurship M.Eng.

-The Global Entrepreneurship program, a partnership between the University of Connecticut Schools of Engineering and Business, Trinity College, and the University of New Haven, is intended to create a nurturing ecosystem for a profession that sees 90 percent of start-ups fold.
-Students in the program will have a diversified engineering background and unique entrepreneurial ideas.
+The Global Entrepreneurship program, a partnership between the University of Connecticut Schools of Engineering and Business and Southern Connecticut State University, is intended to create a nurturing ecosystem for a profession that sees 90 percent of start-ups fold.
+Students in the program will have a diversified science or engineering background and unique entrepreneurial ideas.
 This program will enable novice entrepreneurs to learn best practices, receive mentorship from veteran entrepreneurs, and be set up for success.

-Global Entrepreneurship Requirements: Core courses are ENGR 5311, 5312; ENGR 5315 when taught as Experiential Technology Entrepreneurship I and II (six credits), and a capstone project on market survey, prototyping and/or product development (three credits).
+Global Entrepreneurship Requirements: Core courses are ENGR 5311, 5312; ENGR 5300 when taught as Experiential Technology Entrepreneurship I and II (six credits), and ENGR 5315, a capstone project on market survey, prototyping and/or product development (three credits).
 In addition, three entrepreneurial idea-related, technical courses are required, which should be 5000 or 6000 level engineering or science courses, and must be approved by the student’s major advisor.
 For students working on healthcare-related entrepreneurial ideas, one of these three courses must be BME 6086 when taught as Entrepreneurship Life Sciences (three credits).
-Two electives (three credits each) are required for the remaining required credits, which can be chosen from a list of entrepreneurial/business classes offered at either Trinity College or the University of Connecticut.
-Total requirements are four core courses, and six additional concentration category courses totaling 30 credits.
+Two electives (three credits each) are required for the remaining required credits, which can be chosen from a list of entrepreneurial/business classes at the University of Connecticut.
+Total requirements are five core courses, and five additional concentration category courses totaling 30 credits.

 Manufacturing Engineering M.Eng.